 The name of this structure is the Junior Assembly (“JA”) of USA Volleyball (“USAV”).

-COMPOSITION, VISION, MISSION ROLES & RESPONSIBILITIES
+COMPOSITION, VISION, MISSION, ROLES & RESPONSIBILITIES

 Composition:

 One Representative from each region that sanctions USAV events.
 The representative shall have experience as a USAV Club Director, Coach and or Administrator of a Junior Club (representatives combined will comprise 2/3 of the voting power of the assembly)